yaywalter/snekboxd/README.md

    ```
 ## How It Works & Usage
 ### Mode Selecction
-When running Letterboxd, you'll first be asked to choose between one of two modes of operation within the terminal:
+When running Snekboxd, you'll first be asked to choose between one of two modes of operation within the terminal:
 1. Re-evaluate Existing Ratings - This mode is for "sanity checking" your pre-existing ratings by asking you to rank groups of films you've seen, automatically swapping the ratings around to match your ranking if they don't already.
 2. Rank Newly Watched Film Against Others - This mode is for quickly determining a rating for a newly watched film by repeatedly pitting it against other films you've seen.